Philippines Leader To Meet With Putin In Show Of Independence From U.S.

 But so far, Duterte has not made good on threats to cancel treaties with the United States which have permitted U.S. military bases and forces to be located within the country.

-Putin extended an invitation to Duterte to visit at an Asia Pacific Economic Cooperation Summit in Peru in November.
+Putin extended an invitation to Duterte to visit at an Asia-Pacific Economic Cooperation (APEC) summit in Peru in November.

 Most Popular